 As part of our growth strategy, we plan to expand our distribution network and sales of our products into new locations outside of the United States and the EU.
 Our successful expansion and operation of new stores outside the United States and the EU will depend on our ability to find suitable partners and to successfully implement and manage joint relationships.
-In 2022, we had distribution agreements with 23 partners distributing to 72 markets.
-Failure to find sufficient or capable partners in a particular geographic regions may delay the rollout of our products in that area.
+Additionally, granting credit limits to our partners poses credit risks.
+As such, if our partners experience financial difficulties, this could lead to financial losses, disruption of cash flows, and potential write-offs of accounts receivable.
+Additionally, dependence on a few key customers or wholesale partners in certain markets increases vulnerability to market fluctuations and industry-specific challenges.
+In 2023, we had distribution agreements with 22 partners distributing to 86 markets.
+Failure to find sufficient or capable partners in a particular geographic region may delay the rollout of our products in that area.
 If we are unable to find suitable partners through distribution relationships, our growth strategy will suffer and our net sales, results of operations and the price of our Class A ordinary shares could be harmed.